mpowerrenterprise/academy-management-system/README.md

-# ACADEMY MANAGEMENT SYSTEM
+# Academy Management System

 ## Introduction

-A management system for the academy's operations works.
-It is developed for the educational purpose of teaching students in the real-world application-building process, therefore this application contains the basic functions of C#.
+It is a prototype for an academy management system aimed at facilitating educational purposes by providing students with practical insights into software development using C#.
+Tailored specifically for learning purposes, this system embodies the core functionalities required for managing academic institutions.
+Through simulated scenarios, students engage in the real-world application-building process, learning key concepts such as user authentication, student and course management, attendance tracking, grading, and communication.
+This prototype serves as a foundational tool for students to comprehend the intricacies of software development while gaining hands-on experience in academy operations.

 ## Technologies